mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 One of MCP’s defining features is its ability to describe itself.
 Through methods like `introspect`, MCP servers can report which tools and resources are available, under what schemas, and how they are expected to be used.

-This self-describing capability enables the construction of dynamic and adaptive AI systems, where a model can discover its environment and modify its behavior according to accessible resources, without requiring changes to the source code.
+This self describing capability enables the construction of dynamic and adaptive AI systems, where a model can discover its environment and modify its behavior according to accessible resources, without requiring changes to the source code.

 ### 3.5 Formalization of Context